tamu-edu/scrollstats/ARCHITECTURE.md

 ### 3.3.
 Ridge Metrics

+This subpackage contains all of the code needed to calculate ridge metrics from the Ridge Area Raster and Migration Pathways created from the delineation and transecting processes above.

+`scrollstats.ridge_metrics.calc_ridge_metrics.calculate_ridge_metrics()` is the
+main entry point for ridge metric calculation and makes use of the `DataExtractor` classes imported from `data_extractors.py`.

+As their names imply, the `BendDataExtractor`, `TransectDataExtractor`, and `RidgeDataExtractor` classes are responsible for the calculations and other data processing at the bend, transect, and ridge scale, respectively.

+`calculate_ridge_metrics()` takes the transects, ridges, ridge area raster, DEM, and packets (optional) as input and returns 2 `GeoDataFrame`s as output.
+One is a `GeoDataFrame` of the intersection points of all input ridges and transects with the ridge metrics (amplitude, width, and spacing) as attributes, and the other is a `GeoDataFrame` of the transect geometries with 1D arrays of the DEM and Ridge Area Raster data sampled along each transect.

+To calculate these metrics, `calculate_ridge_metrics()` creates a `BendDataExtractor` instance and passes along all of the input vector and raster data.

+The `BendDataExtractor` has two methods, `calc_transect_metrics()` and `calc_itx_metrics()`, called in `__init__()`, to calculate metrics at their respective scales.

+`calc_transect_metrics()` takes a transect Polyline as input and samples the underlying Ridge Area Raster and DEM to create 1D numpy arrays representing ridge presence and ridge profile along the transect.
+These 1D arrays as well as other metrics are saved for each transect as a `GeoDataFrame` in `BendDataExtractor.rich_transects`.

+`calc_itx_metrics()` then iterates through `self.rich_transects`, and creates a `TransectDataExtractor` instance for each row.
+`TransectDataExtractor.__init__()` then executes a series of methods to process the 1D raster signals, assign transect IDs, and create the intersection points between ridges and transects.
+A 3-vertex transect substring is created for each intersection point (where possible) where the middle vertex is the given itx point and the first and third vertices are the itx points that proceed and follow the given itx point along the transect.

+The vertices of these transect substrings are then stored in an instance variable `self.itx_gdf` (type:`GeoDataFrame`) of `TransectDataExtractor` along with other data required for ridge metric calculation such as the 1D array segments that correspond to the substring.

+Then `TransectDataExtractor.calc_ridge_metrics()` is called to iterate through `self.itx_gdf` and creates a `RidgeDataExtractor` instance for each row.`RidgeDataExtractor.__init__()` then executes a series preprocessing methods for the substring geometry and binary signal as well as calculating the ridge
+metrics: amplitude, width, and spacing.

+> The function used to calculate ridge amplitude, `calc_ridge_amps()` is
+> imported from `ridge_amplitude.py`. `calc_ridge_amps()` finds the maximum
+> elevation value for each ridge area and the minimum elevation value for each
+> swale area in the 1D arrays.
+Then, depending on the relative number ridge and
+> swales found in the signal, `ridge_amplitude.detetmine_complex_strategy()` is
+> used to determine the appropriate strategy to calculate ridge amplitude for
+> the given intersection and return the corresponding function.

+After ridge metric calculation, `RidgeDataExtractor.dump_data()` is called to dump all data calculated at the intersection-scale as a dict.
+This dict is then used to fill out `TransectDataExtractor.itx_gdf` which is ultimately returned by `TransectDataExtractor.calc_ridge_metrics()` as the container for all itx metrics for a given transect.
+These itx metrics for each transect are then concatenated into one `GeoDataFrame` for the entire bend and stored in `BendDataExtractor.itx_metrics`

+`BendDataExtractor.rich_transects` and `BendDataExtractor.itx_metrics` are
+ultimately returned from `calc_ridge_metrics()` as the final ScrollStats data products.

 ## 4. Data Stores

 The example dataset used in project docs and tests is included in the